 Maryland dental bridges are similar to traditional bridges in that the natural teeth act as anchors for the false teeth.
 Maryland dental bridges, however, use a metal or porcelain framework instead of crowns to attach to the abutment teeth.

 Implant-supported bridges are recommended by Richmond West Dental when there are no natural teeth left to support the replacement teeth.

 Benefits of Dental Bridges

-- Protect your remaining teeth by preventing displacement
+- Prevent displacement of your remaining teeth

 Dental Bridges After-Care Instructions

 Dentists recommend maintaining dental bridges so that they last for a decade or more.
 Brush your teeth, both natural and false, twice a day with a soft-bristled toothbrush, and floss once a day.
 A nightguard is recommended if you grind your teeth at night.
 It’s important to watch what you eat as hard substances may damage your bridge/replacement teeth.
 Finally, schedule regular dental cleanings and exams at Richmond West Dental in Toronto, ON, so that our dentist can regularly examine the condition of your dental bridges.